Wehmeyer100/CoI.Mod.Better/README.md

 - There is now the possibility to activate a cheat via research that allows you to increase your vehicle limit by 250.
 ATTENTION: There can be performance problems when the limit is fully used.

 - In addition, it is possible to decrease/increase the load amount of the trucks, the maintenance and the diesel consumption.
 But you have to research it first and activate it with the captain's office.

+# Install
+Download this file: #LINK

+Open your documents folder.
+Here you should find the "CaptainOfIndustry" folder.

+Is the "Mods" folder present?
+If not, just create a new one with the name "Mods".

+Insert the folder "CoI.Mod.Better" either with or without cheats.

+Then start the game and enjoy!

 I wish you a lot of fun!
 Luxgore